1155-boni/queueflow/README.md

-# QueueFlow - The Pride of Africa
+# LineHub - The Hub of Effortless Service

 A modern queue management system built with Django REST Framework and React, designed for efficient service point management in African banking institutions.